 Ursuline Sisters' Gamified "Donation Station"

 Gamified giving can create excitement and encourage participation.
-We concepturalized and created this Kentucky Derby-themed donation game for Ursuline Sisters of Cleveland to make giving a bit more fun by allowing donors to "compete" against each other.
-When a group of donors swipes their credit cards using a DipJar device, they are assigned a horse.
-When all the donations are in, the horses race.
+We concepturalized and created this Kentucky Derby-themed donation game for Ursuline Sisters of Cleveland to make giving more fun by allowing donors to "compete" against each other during the process.
+When a group of donors swipes their credit cards using a DipJar device, they are assigned a horse– When all donations are in, the horses race.
 The winner doesn't get a wreath of roses, but they do get to feel great about giving.

 Touchscreen educational games for school-age children aboard the Cleveland Metroparks "NatureTracks" mobile classroom